brophyj/cv_brophy/content/home/projects.md

 +++
-# A Projects section created with the Portfolio widget.
+# A Projects section created with the accomplishments widget.
 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false